ngblaylock/extract-gsheet/README-DEV.md

 ## Deploy Steps

+1. Create a new branch.
-1. Test in development mode.
+2. Test in development mode.
-2. Update the version in `package.json`.
+3. Update the version in `package.json`.
-3. Run `npm run build` to build the Extract GSheet script (`dist`) and the documentation site (`docs`).
+4. Run `npm run build` to build the Extract GSheet script (`dist`) and the documentation site (`docs`).
-4. Stage, Commit, and push changes up to GitHub
+5. Stage, commit, and push changes up to GitHub.

-When the site is ready to launch publicly, make sure the changes are merged into the master branch.
-Run `npm run build` which will build the 11ty files to the `/docs` directory.
-Push the changes up to GitHub.
-The website is hosted with GitHub pages and it is configured to look in the master branch under the docs directory.

-## Deploy changes to NPM

-Run `npm publish`.
-Make sure that you increment the version in `package.json`.
-If you don't it, won't let you publish it.

-**TIP:** You should update the version before building the website so the correct version appears in the footer of the site.
+6. Merge branch into Master.
+7. Create a new release on GitHub.
+   - Make sure you do this on the Master branch
+   - Create a tag: v0.x.x
+   - Release title: v0.x.x
+   - List any enhancements, bug fixes, documentation updates, etc.
+8. Run `npm publish` to publish it on NPM.

 ## External References to This Project